bentoml/Yatai/docs/source/installation/migration.rst

   * No more integration of logging and monitoring

     Because we removed all yatai component operators, yatai now does not automatically integrate logging and monitoring.
-See the `Observability </observability/index.html>`_ documentation for observability configuration.
+See the :ref:`Observability <observability>` documentation for observability configuration.

 Down time during migration
 --------------------------